-An application will receive up to four points if the Applicant commits to implementing low-barrier tenant screening.
+An application will receive up to two-four points if the Applicant commits to implementing low-barrier tenant screening.
 Additional guidance is available on IHCDA's Eviction Prevention and Low-barrier Screening webpage.

 - An application will receive up to two points if the Applicant commits to implementing lowbarrier tenant screening to minimize the impact of criminal background on a household's ability to secure housing.
-Management must implement case-by-case criminal screening in accordance with IHCDA best practice recommendations. - One point if the tenant selection plan does not screen applicants based on misdemeanors; and - One point if the tenant selection plan does not screen applicants for felonies older than five years.
-Felonies within the past five years may be considered and must only consider for felonies offenses related to violent crimes, or annufacturing methamphetamine.
-Exceptions: Plan may screen out individuals with an active requirement to register as a sex offender under a state sex offender registration program, regardless of the date of conviction.
-Projects receiving Project Based Vouchers must screen out, without the opportunity for case-by-case review, applicants with convictions related to manufacturing methamphetamine in federally assisted housing or subject to lifetime sex offender registration. - An application will receive up to two points if the Applicant commits to implementing lowbarrier tenant screening to minimize the impact of previous evictions on a household's ability to secure housing.
+Management must implement case-by-case criminal screening in accordance with IHCDA best practice recommendations. - One point if the tenant selection plan does not screen applicants based on misdemeanors; and - One point if the tenant selection plan does not screen applicants for felonies older than five years and must only consider felonies related to violent crimes or arson. - An application will receive up to two points one point if the Applicant commits to implementing low-barrier tenant screening to minimize the impact of previous evictions on a household's ability to secure housing.
 A qualifying Tenant Selection Plan must be drafted prior to initial lease-up and submitted to IHCDA for review and approval.
-The plan will be reviewed as part of IHCDA ongoing compliance monitoring to ensure this requirement remains in place. - One point if the Applicant commits to not screen out applicants for evictions that occurred more than 12 months prior to the date the household applies for a unit; or - Two points if the Applicant commits to not screening out applicants for evictions that occurred more than six months prior to the date the household applies for a unit.
+The plan will be reviewed as part of IHCDA ongoing compliance monitoring to ensure this requirement remains in place. - One point if the Applicant must agree that the project's Tenant Selection Plan willcommits to not screen out applicants for evictions that occurred more than 12 months prior to the date the household applies for a unit; or- - Two points if the Applicant commits to not screening out applicants for evictions that occurred more than six months prior to the date the household applies for a unit.